Alex342115/BackStage_Talks_Clone/README.md

 CLone of the site (https://backstagetalks.com/) using HTML,CSS and JavaScript

-I have created this clone only using plan HTML, CSS, and JS.
+I have created this clone only using plain HTML, CSS, and JS.
 Learned about scroll control, snap-scroll, and positioning in CSS while building this website.